psolizrodriguez/Open_Source_Project/README.md

     throw new JabRefException("Something went wrong...",
          Localization.lang("Something went wrong...", ioe);
 }'''
-* Never, ever throw and catch Exception or Throwable
+- Never, ever throw and catch Exception or Throwable.
-* Errors should only be logged when they are finally caught (i.e., logged only once).
+- Errors should only be logged when they are finally caught (i.e., logged only once).
 See Logging for details.
-* If the Exception message is intended to be shown to the User in the UI (see below) provide also a localizedMessage (see JabRefException).
+- If the Exception message is intended to be shown to the User in the UI (see below) provide also a localizedMessage (see JabRefException).
 '''
     public JazzySpellChecker() {
         try {